dhamstack/AREDNstack/README.md

 - Element/Matrix "for confidential material" (Webbased, Android/ios, voice, video, chat, collaboration platform)
 - Webservices for presentation (Landingpage, dashboard, publish alerts, like a intranet)
 - Phonebook/directory for usage in Deskphone like Cisco, Yealink ...
+- Monitoring/dashboard for Nodes and Phones.
+Like uptime Kuma  (https://uptime.kuma.pet/)